KenZyZy88/API-CALL/README.md

 ## Upcoming revisions

-1. Change txt to use apache parquet
+1. Change txt to use apache parquet.

 Can be done by apache spark
 ```
        from pyspark.sql import SparkSession